KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`Scalar`

     The total delta-v of this vessel in its current situation, using the stock calculations the KSP game shows in the staging list.
 Note that this is only as accurate as the stock KSP game's numbers are.

-.. attribute:: Vessel:DELTAVASL

-    :return: :struct:`Scalar`

-    The total delta-v of this vessel if it were at sea level, using the stock calculations the KSP game shows in the staging list.
-Note that this is only as accurate as the stock KSP game's numbers are.

-.. attribute:: Vessel:DELTAVVACUUM

-    :return: :struct:`Scalar`

-    The total delta-v of this vessel if it were at sea vacuum, using the stock calculations the KSP game shows in the staging list.
-Note that this is only as accurate as the stock KSP game's numbers are.

-.. attribute:: Vessel:BURNTIME

-    :return: :struct:`Scalar`

-    The total burn time, in seconds, of this vessel (or 5 if the vessel has 0 delta/v).
-Burn time is not affected by atmosphere.
-This is using the stock calculations the KSP game shows in the staging list.
-Note that this is only as accurate as the stock KSP game's numbers are.